Jothinayagan/react-nodejs-jwt-authentication/README.md

 # react-nodejs-localstorage
-Learning of Browser's localStorage to persist user logged in using JWT
+Learning of httpOnly cookie to persist user logged in using JWT